-Depending on the specialist pathway you choose, you could also progress to roles such as special educational needs co-ordinator, SEND teacher or SEND manager; as a teacher specialising in English as a foreign language; or as a career development professional in various educational settings.
+Depending on the specialist pathway you choose, you could also progress to roles such as special educational needs co-ordinator, SEND teacher or SEND manager or as a teacher specialising in English as a foreign language.

 Throughout the course, we place great emphasis on improving your employability.
 Our end-of-year symposium Voices of the Near Future encourages students to showcase their future aspirations and explore the many career directions available.

 Please note that this course does not lead to Qualified Teacher Status.
 However, if you’d like to train to be a teacher, you will be guaranteed an interview for our PGCE Primary if you meet the entry requirements.

 You could also apply to study our PGCE Post-14 (Education and Training) or enhance your career prospects further still by continuing to study with us at masters level.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us

 Additional information about your studies